Everything You Need To Know About Your Photography Licence

-You need to know that Laura Pearman Photography retains ALL copyright to every single image shot.
-No client or subject has any claims to the creations of Laura Pearman Photography as is stated in common copyright law.
+You need to know that Laura Pearman Creative retains ALL copyright to every single image shot.
+No client or subject has any claims to the creations of Laura Pearman Creative as is stated in common copyright law.

-I know that you need to use the headshots we have created together for commercial gains.
-That is to say that you have headshots to promote your business success.
-So that you are covered for your own usage of your headshots in a commercial way, you have been given a Licence to use your images in this way.
+I know that you need to use the photography we have created together for commercial gains.
+That is to say that you have photography to promote your business success.
+So that you are covered for your own usage of your photography in a commercial way, you have been given a Licence to use your images in this way.

 For the purposes of this agreement 'the client' shall where the context so admits include their respective assignees, sub-licensees and successors in title.